opalmedapps/opal-admin/docs/legacy_db.md

 ## Testing

 Django does not create tables for unmanaged models in the test database.
-To overcome this and facilitate easier testing, a [pytest fixture](https://docs.pytest.org/en/stable/explanation/fixtures.html) (see module [opal.legacy.tests.conftest][]) changes `managed` to `True` for all unmanaged models.
+To overcome this and facilitate easier testing, a [pytest fixture](https://docs.pytest.org/en/stable/explanation/fixtures.html) (see module [opal.conftest][]) changes `managed` to `True` for all unmanaged models.
 Django will then also create tables in the test database when running the tests.

 ## Resources